Michael L. Bentley, D.C.

 Dr. Donathan was a larger than life chiropractor.
 He was kind, gentle and charismatic.
 His gentle touch and explanation of my injury where spot on.
 The chiropractic approach was successful and returned me to my sport activities in no time.
 I could stand straight again and felt like a new kid.
 I was hooked and the decision was easily made for me to become a chiropractor.

 I started at Henry Ford Community College and later transferred to the University of Michigan to fulfill my undergraduate requirements.
 Dr. Donathan provided me direction in seeking a chiropractic college and I chose National College of Chiropractic in Lombard, Illinois to begin my studies.
 I completed my studies in 1989 and graduated from National with my chiropractic degree.
 Ohio was close to my family in Michigan, so I returned from college and began the hunt for a place to practice.
-I initially looked in Defiance and Canton, Ohio, but settled for Maumee once I found a perfect fit with Dr. Rohrs.
+I initially looked in Defiance and Canton, but settled for Maumee once I found a perfect fit with Dr. Rohrs.
 He welcomed me in 1989 and was instrumental in helping me begin my career.
-I took over the helm in 1990 and have been a Maumee chiropractor ever since.
+I took over the helm in 1990 as Bentley Chiropractic, Inc.

 Matthew R. Syrek, D.C.